Advertisement

 Encryption changed San Francisco's scanner community rather than ending it.
 FriscoLive415, a 35-year-old cyclist, monitors multiple Bay Area public safety scanners simultaneously from his apartment and posts videos of street activity and police response in the Tenderloin and Mid-Market.

-He has more than 13,000 followers on X and has broken news nationally, including footage of the Cruise self-driving car incident that led the DMV to ban autonomous vehicles in San Francisco.
+He has more than 13,000 followers on X and has broken news nationally, including footage of a Cruise robotaxi incident in the period before the DMV suspended Cruise's driverless permits in San Francisco.

 Community Monitoring Continues

-While SFPD radio is encrypted, scanner watchers have adapted:
+While most SFPD radio is encrypted, scanner watchers have adapted:

 • SFFD remains unencrypted—fire and medical calls are still audible